 One of The Most Common Work-Related Injuries

 In workers’ compensation cases, back injury back very common.
-That’s why a back injury attorney is a special help in these cases.
 Most work injuries to the back occur in the low back (lumbar spine).
-This work injury is caused because many jobs require bending, stooping, and lifting.
-All these work activities cause stress to the low back and result in injury which is compensable under workers comp.
+This work injury is common because many jobs require bending, stooping, and lifting.
+All these work activities cause stress to the low back and can result in injury which is compensable under workers comp.

 What can make these injuries pernicious is that the symptoms often aren’t apparent in an accident’s aftermath.
 After many back injuries at work, folks may have some pain and swelling, but for the most part, the full scope of their injuries will not become obvious for many hours, sometimes days, and even months.
 This makes it all the more important that you don’t try to “tough it out” with an injury to your back.
 You are eligible for workers’ compensation regardless of what type of back injury you have as long as your back injury is related to your work.
 A skilled back injury attorney can guide you through the process.